MontrealAI/AGI-Agent-v0/README.md

 Why This Works: By referencing the 2017 prior art, each Agent’s existence on L2 and fractional synergy with other Agents is fully protected against trivial patent claims.

+## Optional Additional Layers

+While **Businesses Of AGI (L1 “countries”)** and **AGI Agents (L2 “Sentient Beings”)** form the core, you can add **Federations**, **Continental Unions**, **Planets**, or **Galaxies** to unify multiple “countries” or entire ecosystems:

+- **Federations (“Trade Blocs”)**: Combine multiple Businesses Of AGI for standardizing cross-Business AI protocols.

+- **Continental Unions**: Larger alliances of Federations.
+Possibly a union-level token for deeper liquidity and governance.

+- **Planets**: Entire specialized ecosystems hosting multiple Federations, each focusing on an industry vertical (e.g., finance, health, creative arts).

+- **Galaxies**: Cosmic-level meta-layers bridging multiple Planets or “continental unions” for unstoppable cross-domain AI expansions.

+Each optional layer can create its own token (e.g., a Federation token) to incentivize large-scale synergy.
+All references to multi-agent ownership or bridging again derive from the **Multi-Agent AI DAO**—blocking trivial patent attempts.

 ## Utility-Only Model

 1. **Strict Utility Tokens**: All tokens in this system—$XXX.AGI, $XXX.Agent.AGI, $AGI—are structured purely for accessing AI services, staking for governance, or licensing functionalities.